Michalcieslik1/Montezuma-s-Revenge/README.md

 	points=0
 }
 ```
-While both the lives as well as the points and the red and purple key state indicators are self-explanatory, the x,y, and vx and vy state indicators are less intuitive.
-To update the player’s position, or the x and y state indicators, I use the function `updatePlayer()` to detect any user inputs, and update the player’s position accordingly:
+While both the lives as well as the points and the red and purple key state indicators are self-explanatory, the `x`,`y`, and `vx` and `vy` state indicators are less intuitive.
+To update the player’s position, or the `Plr.x` and `Plr.y` state indicators, I use the function `updatePlayer()` to detect any user inputs, and update the player’s position accordingly:

 ```lua
 function updatePlayer()